-This pizza is inspired by my love of pizza and also my inability to plan sometimes.
-Ha.
+This 30 minutes sheet pan pizza is inspired by my love of pizza and also my inability to plan sometimes.
 But before we dive into that I have to ask a VERY important question.
 Are you a pineapple on your pizza person, or no?

 But good news, no matter where you fall on the pineapple debate, it doesn’t really matter for this pizza.
-This is all about the dough.
+This is 30 minute sheet pan pizza recipe is all about the dough.
 The goal: super fast yeasted pizza dough.
 We want pizza but we don’t want to wait an hour!

 There are really just two secrets you need to know for super quick rising pizza dough: rapid rise yeast and a very warm resting spot.
 I have a little jar of regular yeast in my refrigerator pretty much all the time as I (obviously) do love to cook and bake and sometimes I actually plan ahead.